YuSugihara/RaIDeN/README.md

   -v, --version         show program's version number and exit
 ```

+RaIDeN can start from with or without trimming.

 + [Example 1 : run RaIDeN from FASTQ with trimming](#Example-1--run-RaIDeN-from-FASTQ-with-trimming)
 + [Example 2 : run jiji from VCF](#Example-5--run-QTL-plot-from-VCF)

+## Output files

+preparing now...